Category Archives: Oregon

 You ride past Fire Rd., which made me wonder if there was a road named Logging Rd. or Dirt Rd. nearby.
 A short way into the ride you pass the turn-off to Siuslaw Falls County Park (clearly signed).
 The falls are lame—just water passing over a low shelf—but the half-mile ride in is pretty and fun.

+All the work is in the second half of the ride out.
 After you hit the first real hill it’s pretty constantly up and down to the turn-around.
 The workload isn’t burdensome—2010 ft of gain in 35 miles isn’t nothing but it isn’t a lot.
-After the climbing starts, the woods dry out (because you’ve left the riparian ecosystem) and you hit clearcutting, so it’s much less pretty, but continue, because the woods return in the last couple of miles before the turn-around and they’re exceptionally beautiful.
+After the climbing starts, the woods dry out (because you’ve left the riparian ecosystem) and you hit clearcutting, so it’s less pretty, but continue, because the woods return in the last couple of miles before the turn-around and they’re exceptionally beautiful.

 Shortening the route: Start at Letz Creek Road.
 This saves 10 miles of pleasant but fairly domesticated riding.
-There is no turn-out on Siuslaw River Rd. near the intersection but there is shoulder parking on LCR if you look for it.
+There is no shoulder parking on Siuslaw River Rd. near the intersection but there is minimal shoulder parking on LCR if you look for it.
+To shorten the ride even further, turn around when the climbing starts.

 Adding miles: Literally, just go anywhere.
 Siuslaw River Road continues west from our turn-around, all the way to Hwy 126, which was a traffic nightmare the last time I saw it.
 At our turn-around point you’re actually on the route of our Gardiner to Eugene ride, which will let you ride west all the way to the sea if you ride it backwards.
-To the east, from our starting point in Lorane you can ride Cottage Grove-Lorane Road, 12 miles (24 miles out and back) of sweet Oregonian farms and woods with a noticeable but not hard hill in the middle (thanks, Andrew).
+To the east, from our starting point in Lorane you can ride Cottage Grove-Lorane Road, 12 miles (one way) of sweet Oregonian farms and woods with a noticeable but not hard hill in the middle (thanks, Andrew).
 It’s bigger, more developed, and busier than some other roads in the area but well worth riding nonetheless.
+Just to the north of Cottage Grove-Lorane Rd. and paralleling it is Hamm Rd., which almost a mirror image of CGLR—basic PPO riding (perfectly pleasant Oregon—meadows, farms, creeks) at either end but with a nice wooded hill in the middle that will give you a sweet 1.5-mile downhill.

 Wolf Creek Road heads north back into the Southwest o’ Eugene road network from our turn-around, so take it if you’re looking for a loop.
 The obvious loop is Wolf Creek to Territorial Hwy back to Lorane.
-If you’ve got more legs, keep going north when Wolf Creek dead-ends at Territorial Hwy by jogging over to Crow and working your way east by any number of routes, then come south on Lorane Hwy.
+If you’ve got more legs, keep going north when Wolf Creek dead-ends at Territorial Hwy and work your way over to our Briggs Hill Road/McBeth Road ride.

 Siuslaw River Road